List of mayors of Rajshahi

-The Mayor of the Rajshahi City is the chief executive of the Rajshahi City Corporation.
-The Mayor's office administers all city services, public property, most public agencies, and enforces all city and state laws within Rajshahi city.
+The Mayor of Rajshahi is the chief elected executive of the Rajshahi City Corporation.
+The Mayor’s office oversees civic services, manages public properties, and coordinates the functions of various government agencies within the city.
+In addition, the Mayor is responsible for enforcing city corporation regulations and state laws, thereby ensuring good governance and the sustainable development of Rajshahi.

 The Mayor's office is located in Nagar Bhaban; it has jurisdiction over all 30 wards of Rajshahi City.

-Mayor and administrator list
+List of officeholders

 Former Rajshahi City Corporation mayor and administrator's list: